OpenEvalProject/evals/manuscripts/elife-68404/v2/manuscript.md

 Mice were culled via a schedule 1 method.
 Skin from the bitten foot was dissected and placed in 0.5 ml RNAlater (Sigma-Aldrich, USA) in 1.5 ml tubes.
 Blood was collected from the ventricles by cardiac puncture, and then centrifuged to isolate serum and stored at −80°C.

-## Mosquito rearing
+### Mosquito rearing

 A. aegypti (Liverpool strain, RRID:NCBITaxon_7159) mosquitoes were reared at 28°C with 80% humidity conditions with a 12-hr light/dark cycle.
 Eggs were hatched overnight from filter papers in trays containing approximately 1.5 cm depth of water.
 Larvae were fed Go-cat cat food until pupation.
 Pupae were placed in water-filled containers inside BugDorm mosquito cages where they were left to emerge.
 A 10% wt/vol sucrose solution was fed to adult mosquitoes.
 Mosquitoes were ready for biting experiments from 21 days post-hatching.

-## RNA purification and quantification
+### RNA purification and quantification

 Skin tissue was lysed in 1 ml Trizol (Invitrogen/Thermo) by shaking with 7 mm stainless steel beads at 50 Hz for 10 min on a Tissue Lyser.
 200 μl chloroform was added, and samples mixed by inversion, prior to centrifugation in a microcentrifuge at 12,000 × g for 15 min at 4°C and removal of the top aqueous phase to a fresh tube containing an equal volume of 70% (vol/vol) EtOH.
 RNA was then extracted using a PureLink RNA Mini kit (Life Technologies) according to the manufacturer’s instructions. cDNA was synthesised from 1 μg of RNA using the ‘Applied Biosystems High-Capacity RNA to cDNA’ kit, according to the manufacturer’s instructions.

 cDNA was diluted 1 in 5 in RNAse-free water, then introduced into a master mix comprising cDNA, primers (ZIKV E Fwd: AGGCAAACTGTCGTGGTTCT; ZIKV E Rev: TCAGACCCAACCACATCAGC), water and SYBRÒ green mix.
 A non-template control comprising RNAse-free water in place of cDNA was also included.
 Triplicate technical replicates were made for each biological replicate and a standard curve generated by 10-fold serial dilution of the 10−2 PCR standard. (polymerase chain reaction) PCR plates were run on an Applied Biosystems Quantstudio 7 flex machine.
 Ct value was calculated automatically using the Quantstudio software, which detects the logarithmic phase of the PCR reaction.
 Samples were quantified according to their position on the standard curve, which was required to have close to 100% efficiency, indicated by R2 ≥ 0.998 and a slope of 3.3.
 Melt curves were conducted to control for primer specificity.
 Analysis of qPCR data was done with Microsoft Excel by the use of the median of the technical replicates and normalising them to the median of the technical replicates of the housekeeping genes.
 GraphPad Prism software was used to generate graphs and the non-parametric Mann–Whitney test was used for comparisons between two groups.

-## Western blotting
+### Western blotting

 6-well plates seeded with 1 × 105 Vero cells were infected with ZIKV at an MOI of 0.1 PFU/cell as above, then media applied containing increasing concentrations of rimantadine or a DMSO solvent control (0.1% vol/vol).
 Cells were harvested at 48 hr post-infection by washing three times in 1 ml PBS and scraping into a 1.5-ml Eppendorf tube.
 Cells were pelleted at 10,000 × g in a microcentrifuge, then whole-cell lysates were made in 200 μl Enriched Broth Culture lysis buffer [50 mM Tris HCl, pH 8.0, 140 mM NaCl, 100 mM NaF, 200 μM Na3VO4, 0.1% (vol/vol) sodium dodecyl sulfate (SDS), 1% Triton X-100, Roche complete ULTRA protease inhibitor cocktail].
 Lysates were normalised for protein concentration using a Pierce BCA Protein Assay Kit (Thermo Fisher Scientific), then diluted with an equal volume of 2× Laemmli Buffer (100 mM Tris HCl pH 6.8, 4% (vol/vol) SDS, 20% (vol/vol) glycerol, 10 mM (dithiothreitol) DTT, 0.025% (wt/vol) Bromophenol Blue).
 Lysates were denatured by heating for 10 min at 95°C prior to separation on hand-cast Tris-glycine polyacrylamide gels.
 Proteins were resolved by SDS–PAGE (25 mM Tris–Cl, pH 8.0, 250 mM glycine, 0.1% SDS) then transferred to a polyvinylide fluoride (Immunoblot-FL Merck Millipore) membrane, pre-activated in 100% MeOH, using a Hoeffer semi-dry transfer rig, sandwiched in blotting paper soaked in transfer buffer (25 mM Tris–Cl, 250 mM glycine, pH 8.3, 20% vol/vol MeOH).
 Transfers proceeded for 1–2 hr at 120–240 mA constant current, depending on the number of gels.
 Membranes were blocked in 5% wt/vol fat-free milk in TBS-T (Tris-buffered saline (50 mM Tris–Cl, pH 7.5, 150 mM NaCl) with 0.1% vol/vol Tween 20, Sigma-Aldrich) for 4 hr at RT with gentle shaking, prior to incubation with primary antibodies diluted in 5% (wt/vol) BSA in TBS-T at 4°C overnight with gentle shaking (Anti-E 1:10,000, mouse monoclonal, Aalto Bio Reagents #AZ1176).
 Membranes were then washed three times for 10 min in TBS-T, prior to incubation with secondary antibody (1/10,000 goat anti-mouse IgG–horseradish peroxidase conjugate, Sigma #A4416, RRID:AB_258167).
 Blots were visualised using ECL prime western blotting detection reagent (GE Healthcare Life Sciences) by exposure to X-ray film, with protein sizes determined by comparison with pre-stained molecular weight markers (Seeblue Plus2, Invitrogen).

-## Purification and density gradient separation of ZIKV virions
+### Purification and density gradient separation of ZIKV virions

 This was undertaken using similar methods to our previous studies of HCV (Shaw et al., 2020).
 Briefly, 10 ml of infectious ZIKV culture Vero cell supernatants were clarified and concentrated by the addition of PEG-8000/PBS to a final concentration of 10% wt/vol, mixing by several inversions, and incubation overnight at 4°C. Virion concentrates were pelleted at 2000 rpm in a benchtop centrifuge at 4°C and then resuspended in 0.5 ml PBS.
 This was then layered over a 1-ml 20% wt/vol in PBS sucrose cushion and virions pelleted at 100 K × g in a Beckmann TLS-55 rotor at 4°C for three hr.
 Pellets were left to resuspend for 1 hr at 4°C in 200 μl PBS, then layered over a 10–40% vol/vol iodixinol/PBS gradient.
 These were spun in the same conditions as above but for 2 rather than 3 hr.
 Gradients were fractionated from the top into 24 equal samples by careful pipetting, then 10 μl diluted into media to assess infectivity in Vero cells seeded into 96-well plates as described above.
 Virion RNA was harvested from samples and quantified as described above.
 Western blotting was performed upon 15 μl of gradient sample with 5 μl 4× Laemmli sample buffer added followed by boiling for 10 min prior to SDS–PAGE and immunoblotting for E protein as described above.

-## Native PAGE
+### Native PAGE

 M peptide was solubilised at 37°C for 10 min in 300 mM detergent 1,2-dihexanoyl-sn-glycero-3-phosphocholine (DH6PC), in Liposome Assay Buffer (10 mM HEPES, pH 7.4, 107 mM NaCl).
 Native-PAGE loading dye (150 mM Tris–Cl pH 7.0, 30% (vol/vol) glycerol, 0.05% (wt/vol) bromophenol blue) was added to samples, which were loaded onto gradient precast gels (4–20%) (TGX, Bio-Rad) and run using Native-PAGE running buffer (250 mM Tris–Cl, pH 8.5, 192 mM glycine) at 140 V for 1 hr.
 Gels were stained with Coomassie Brilliant Blue (0.1% (wt/vol) Coomassie Blue, 10% acetic acid, 50% MeOH).
 Unstained SDS-free molecular weight markers (Sigma-Aldrich) were used to estimate protein size.

-## Synthetic M peptide
+### Synthetic M peptide

 M peptide with an N-terminal truncation (residues 18–75) was manufactured by Alta Bioscience, provided as a lyophilised powder at >95% purity based upon HPLC (Figure 1—figure supplement 1).
 Peptides contained the sequence:

-## Transmission electron microscopy
+### Transmission electron microscopy

 5 μg of M peptide was incubated in 10 mM HEPES, 107 mM NaCl and varying concentrations of DH6PC for 10 min at RT.
 Sample was added to copper grids with a continuous amorphous carbon film, before washing with water, then stained with 1% uranyl acetate.
 Grids were examined using a Tecnai F20 at 120 kV on a FEI CETA camera with a sampling of 4.18 Å per pixel.
 Particles were manually picked and 2D class averaging were carried out using RELION 3 software (Zivanov et al., 2018).

-## Liposome dye release assay
+### Liposome dye release assay

 L-α-phosphatidic acid (α-PA), L-α-phosphatidyl choline (α-PC), and L-α-phosphatidyl ethanolamine with lissamine rhodamine b labelled headgroups (α-PE) from chicken eggs, supplied at 10 mg/ml in chloroform, were purchased from Avanti Polar Lipids (Cat# 840101, 131601, 810146).
 Aliquots were made using Hamilton glass syringes in glass vials, then stored at −80°C. Lipids were combined into a glass tube on ice under non-oxygen gas (Nitrogen), as a total of 1 mg (50 μl PA, 50 μl PC, and 5 μl PE).
 Lipids were dried initially under nitrogen, then overnight using a vacuum desiccator at RT.
 Lipids were then rehydrated in CF-containing buffer (50 mM CF, 10 mM HEPES–NaOH pH 7.4, 107 mM NaCl) to 2 mg/ml, with vigorous shaking overnight at RT.
 The following day, liposomes were generated via extrusion (15 passes) using an Avanti mini extruder housing a 0.4-μM filter (Whatmann), at 37°C. Resulting unilamellar liposomes were washed at least three times in liposome assay buffer (10 mM HEPES pH 7.4, 107 mM NaCl) to remove unincorporated CF, pelleting liposomes at 100,000 × g for 15 min at RT using a MLS-50 rotor in a Beckman Coulter TLX ultracentrifuge.
-Final pellets were resuspended in assay buffer (500 μl) and concentration determined by comparing rhodamine absorbance (OD570 nm) in pre-extrusion (diluted 1:20) and final samples:Liposomeconcentration(mM)={2.75mM(averagelipidmolarity/(OD570pre×20)}×OD570post
+Final pellets were resuspended in assay buffer (500 μl) and concentration determined by comparing rhodamine absorbance (OD570 nm) in pre-extrusion (diluted 1:20) and final samples:

+$$
+Liposomeconcentration(mM)={2.75mM(averagelipidmolarity/(OD570pre\times20)}\timesOD570post
+$$

 Dye release assays were conducted using up to 800 nM peptide (480 nM standard) in DMSO (maximum of 5% vol/vol DMSO per well), with 50 μM liposomes in a total reaction volume of 100 μl.
 Inhibitors were pre-incubated with peptide for 5 min in flat-bottomed, black 96-well plates (Greiner Bio-One) at RT, prior to the rapid addition of chilled liposome suspensions in assay buffer.
 CF release compared to solvent controls and liposomes alone was measured over 30 min at 37°C with initial mixing, using a FLUOstar Galaxy Optima plate-reader BMG Labtech, λex 485 nm/λem 520 nm.
 Gain adjustment at 90% total fluorescence was set using a pre-measured sample containing 0.5% vol/vol Triton X-100 to lyse all liposomes present.
 Endpoint values from three technical repeats were calculated for each averaged biological repeat and significance between the latter determined using multiple paired Student’s t-tests.
 Assays assessing pH dependence utilised assay buffers at stated pH, with endpoint supernatants re-buffered using 2.5 μl 1 M Tris–Cl [pH 7.5] prior to clarifying by ultracentrifugation as above and determining fluorescence.

-## In silico analysis of M protein
+### In silico analysis of M protein

 Alignment of Flavivirus M sequences was performed using Clustal Omega (https://www.ebi.ac.uk/Tools/msa/clustalo/, RRID:SCR_001591), with outputs visualised using BOXSHADE 3.21 (https://embnet.vital-it.ch/software/BOX_form.html, RRID:SCR_007165), and curated in Jalview (RRID:SCR_006459).
 Conservation outputs were fed into an online tool WEBLOGO (https://weblogo.berkeley.edu/, RRID:SCR_010236) to generate a protein sequence LOGO to illustrate the high degree of conservation between >700 isolates.

 M protein tertiary structures were taken from PDB: 5IRE.
 Online servers used to determine probability of trans-membrane regions comprised TMHMM v2.0 (http://www.cbs.dtu.dk/services/TMHMM/, RRID:SCR_014935), TOPCONS (https://topcons.cbr.su.se/, RRID:SCR_006977), Phobius (https://phobius.sbc.su.se/, RRID:SCR_015643), SPLIT v4.0 (http://splitbioinf.pmfst.hr/split/4/), and MEMSAT-SVM (https://bio.tools/memsat-svm, RRID:SCR_010248).
 Amino acid properties were determined using EMBOSS Pepinfo (https://www.ebi.ac.uk/Tools/seqstats/emboss_pepinfo/, RRID:SCR_008493).

-## Coarse-grained MD simulations
+### Coarse-grained MD simulations

 Raw data for all simulations can be found at https://doi.org/10.5518/1505.